 Assess core functions and critical processes needed to sustain business operations and be ready to adjust business functions to make considerations for your employees who are at higher risk of contracting the illness.

-Be ready and plan for potential increase of workforce absenteeism due to sickness of your employees or their family members.
+Be ready and plan for a potential increase in workforce absenteeism due to the sickness of your employees or their family members.
 Cross-train your team to essential functions so the business can maintain organizational continuity even when key persons are not around.

 Flexible Work Arrangements

 Review company’s policies and procedures on flexible workplaces and see if flexible working hours are amenable to reduce risk of exposure between workers or employees.
 Follow local health authorities’ guidelines on social distance strategies.
 Companies should allow employees to telework rather than come to the office.

 Delay deadlines or deliverables if necessary.
 Understand that aside from the business impact of this crisis, your team’s morale is also suffering a blow and may have tuckered out.

 When Work from Home is Not an Option